-The architecture is very similar to that found in southern Europe, emphasised by the intricate balconies overlooking the tree lined streets.
+The architecture is similar to that found in southern Europe, emphasised by the intricate balconies overlooking the tree-lined streets.

-If you’re looking for a sleek and posh area, where the high-end restaurants, bars and shops are situated then Polanco is your place to stay.
+If you’re looking for a sleek and posh area, where high-end restaurants, bars and shops are situated, then Polanco is your place to stay.

 This area allows you to see a side of Mexico that most people don’t expect.
-There’s gated properties and luxury homes.
+There are gated properties and luxury homes.

 A taco tour is one of the best ways to get to know the city!
 Just wander around the streets of Mexico City, stopping at any taco shop or stall that takes your fancy.
 An added bonus, you’re basically burning off the calories you’re eating!

-It was a struggle to narrow down the best places to eat in Mexico City, as there are just so many, but here are our favourite 3:
+It was a struggle to narrow down the best places to eat in Mexico City, as there are just so many, but here are our favourite three:

 El Huequito – delicious and juicy Al Pastor tacos